 This procedure covers Graduate Admissions complaints and appeals which are not covered by the separate procedures listed below.
-Any applicant for a graduate course at the University of Oxford may use this procedure.
+Any applicant for a graduate course at the University of Oxford may use this procedure if they have evidence of a serious error or other concern arising from their admissions process.
+There is no right of appeal or complaint over matters of academic judgement.

 An admissions appeal is an appeal of an academic decision which is made during the admissions process (eg a decision rejecting your application or imposing certain conditions).
-An admissions appeal can only be made on one or more of the following grounds, which you must identify on your Graduate Admissions Complaints and Appeal Form:
+An admissions appeal can only be made on one or more of the following grounds, which you must identify on your Graduate Admissions Complaints and Appeal Form and which must be supported by evidence:

 - there was an error in the decision-making process or a procedural irregularity;